 In the event of a death in the employee's "priority family", "immediate family" or "other relations", the employee will be allowed time off without loss of pay or sick leave credits.
-No funeral leave will be allowed if the employee is on vacation, sick leave for illness or injury, lay-off, or any other paid or unpaid leave of absence.
-To receive bereavement leave the employee must submit a Request for Leave form, and subsequently provide verification of the date of death, date of funeral, and the relationship of the deceased (i.e. obituary, funeral pamphlet).
+Additionally, in the event an employee and/or their spouse or domestic partner experience a miscarriage or stillborn birth, this will be covered under the priority family category for bereavement leave.
+No funeral leave will be allowed if the employee is on vacation, sick leave for illness or injury, layoff, or any other paid or unpaid leave of absence.
+To receive bereavement leave, the employee must submit a Request for Leave form.
+Employees under discipline for attendance issues may be required to provide documentation with regard to their bereavement leave.